|

 History

-The track was configured into a one and an eight-mile dirt oval and
+configured into a one and an eight-mile dirt oval.
+Soon automobile

 In